-There are many options for Disney World grocery delivery, including Amazon Prime Now, Garden Grocer, and Instacart.
+There are many options for grocery delivery in Orlando and on Walt Disney World property, including Amazon Prime Now, Garden Grocer, and Instacart.

-In this post, I’ll explain your options, describe my experience with getting groceries delivered right to our Disney World resort, and share some tips for having the best possible experience.
+In this post I’ll explain your options, describe my experience with getting groceries delivered right to our Disney World resort and share tips for having the best possible experience with grocery delivery in Orlando.

 You can save a bunch of money at Walt Disney World by getting some basic groceries delivered instead of buying them in your resort food court.